earlystream/Pyre/README.md

 - cluster-aware support reuse
 - client-side explosion particle and sound smoothing
 - strict compatibility safeguards
-- debug and profiling hooks
+- profiling and debug hooks

 ## Installation

 1. Install **Fabric Loader** for **Minecraft 1.21.11**
-2. Install **Fabric API** if required by the build
+2. Install **Fabric API** if the build requires it
 3. Place Pyre in your `mods` folder
 4. Launch the game

 ## Development notes

-Pyre is intentionally developed with a narrow scope and a strong focus on correctness, reviewability, side safety, and mod compatibility.
+Pyre is intentionally narrow in scope and strongly focused on correctness, reviewability, side safety, and compatibility.

-If a possible optimization risks vanilla accuracy or compatibility, the safer path wins.
+If an optimization risks vanilla accuracy or mod compatibility, Pyre favors the safer option.

 ## License

 This project is licensed under the **Mozilla Public License 2.0 (MPL-2.0)**.
-See the `LICENSE` file for details.
+See the `LICENSE` file for more information.

 ---

 Vanilla-faithful TNT and explosion lag optimization for Fabric 1.21.11.